THEATER FOR THE NEW CITY'S DREAM UP FESTIVAL TO PRESENT "OCCASIONALLY

 NOTHING," AWARD-WINNING ABSURDIST PLAY BY NATALIE MENNA

-Life is the time in between the sometimes which sometimes happen.
+Life, the play says, is the time in between the sometimes which sometimes happen.
 Is that post-truth enough for you?

 WHERE AND WHEN: